Soccer Injuries

 ACL or Anterior Cruciate Ligament is one of four knee ligaments holding the knee joint together.

-ACL Injury Rehab will be needed after every ACL ligament tear or mild sprain.
+ACL Injury Recovery will be needed after every ACL ligament tear or mild sprain.

 Ankle Sprain Treatment